EmanueleLM/DeepNet/README.md

   - robusteness of the elite by checking it from time to time: tournament among the elements of the elite on the misclassified examples;
   - new crossover/mutation/selection methods.;

-- cythonize the code (! numpy is built on cython)

 - make it work natively with complex functions (mainly for signal processing);

 ## Create a network ##